Why Perseverance Predicts Children’s Success

 Did you know that more top CEOs in United States graduated from a state college than an Ivy League University such as Harvard, Yale, or Princeton?

 Nothing beats stick-to-it-ness and hard work when it comes to boosting success-absolutely nothing.
-And research continues to confirm that crucial fact.
+Research continues to confirm that crucial fact, yet we continue to buy into the Ivy League myth.
+Continuing on that parenting path can jeopardize our children’s potential to thrive.

 What the University of Michigan Study Found